-Christian was having the worst week.
+My brother-in-law was having the worst week.

 A laggard tropical storm knocked some once-mighty trees clean over.

-The first fell on his car.
+The first one fell on his car.
 Crunch.

-The power lines snapped.
 And that was just DAY ONE.

 A few days later his truck engine wouldn’t turn over.